idelchi/godyl/README.md

 However, most properties can be overridden, with `hints` and `skip` used to help `godyl` make the correct decision.

-> [!WARNING]
-> This repo is a work in progress!
-> Needing both cleaning up and documenting.

-> [!CAUTION]
-> This project serves as a learning exercise for Go and its surrounding ecosystem and tooling.
-> As such, it might be of limited use for others.

 > [!NOTE]
 > Tested on:
 >